New Zealand Small Ship Cruises & Luxury Expeditions. Discover the Land of the Long White Cloud with Wild Earth Travel.

 Akaroa.
-Sheep graze almost to the water's edge in the many small bays indenting the coastline of Banks Peninsula, the nub that juts into the Pacific east of Christchurch.
-On the southern side of the peninsula, in a harbor created when the crater wall of an extinct volcano collapsed into the sea, nestles the fishing village of Akaroa (Māori for "long harbor").
-The port is a favorite day trip for Christchurch residents on a Sunday drive, and on the weekends.
+On the southern side of Banks Peninsula lays a harbour, created when the crater wall of an extinct volcano collapsed into the sea.
+In that harbour nestles the fishing village of Akaroa (Māori for "long harbour").
+This little port is a favourite day trip for Christchurch residents on a Sunday drive or the weekends.

 Napier.
-Sip the fine wines of legendary producers, visit Cape Kidnappers’ crowds of birdlife, and wander the stylish streets of the world’s art deco capital, during your time in handsome Napier.
-Located on the huge arc of Hawke’s Bay, Napier enjoys a generous Mediterranean style climate and a breezy cafe culture.
-A green, outdoor town, wander Marine Parade, which borders the rich blue Pacific and invites you to stroll along a tree-lined two-mile seafront.
+Sip the fine wines of legendary producers, visit crowds of birdlife at Cape Kidnappers or wander the stylish streets of the world’s art deco capital - Napier.
+Located on the huge arc of Hawke’s Bay, Napier offers a beautiful Mediterranean style climate and a breezy cafe culture.
+This green, outdoor town borders the rich blue Pacific and invites you to stroll along a tree-lined two-mile seafront.

 Fiordland National Park.
-New Zealand's fiord country along with Fiordland National Park is one of New Zealand's premier attractions.
-Incredibly beautiful, wild and remote, the region is an intriguing combination of rugged mountain ranges, dense rainforest, solitary alpine lakes, sparkling rivers and splashing waterfalls.
-Much of Fiordland is virtually unexplored wilderness and still the habitat of rare birds.
-As the ship cruises the beautiful Doubtful, Dusky and Milford Sounds, experience the majestic fiordland of South Island's western coast.
+New Zealand's fiords along with Fiordland National Park are some of New Zealand's premier attractions.
+Wild and remote, the region is a combination of rugged mountain ranges, dense rain forest, solitary alpine lakes, sparkling rivers and splashing waterfalls.
+Fiordland's unexplored wilderness is also the habitat of rare birds.
+Fiordland has achieved World Heritage Status and of the fourteen fiords in the National Park, Milford Sound is the most famous and accessible.